mmmago/cowboyunleashed/Installation tutorial.md

 # Installation tutorial (Windows)

-The procedure should be similar on windows, but I can't test it.
+The procedure should be similar on windows, but I can't test it, and I don't know about the mail plug-in.